 Got news tips (anonymity guaranteed)?
 Suggestions?
 Questions?
 Want to submit an opinion letter?
 Email email@example.com.
 Please note that if you have an event announcement, the best way to make sure it gets posted is to send it the week of, so it can be publicized in the days leading up to the event.

 Got a correction?
-We strive for accuracy in everything that we do.
+We strive for accuracy in everything that we do and rigorously fact check articles prior to publication.
 If you see something that isn’t quite right, please let us know so we can correct the record.
 Email firstname.lastname@example.org and we’ll set things straight.

 Caught a typo?
 Please alert us via email, email@example.com, or in our comments section.
 Be kind.
 Decaturish is run by humans and humans make mistakes.